aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-We examine each token to see what it is, just looking at the first two
+Each token is examined to see which of the four cases it is.
+Just looking at
-characters is enough.
-The comment syntax is easy: just ignore it and move on
+the first two characters is enough.
+The first case is a comment, it's easy to
-to the next token:
+handle: just ignore it and move on to the next token:

 <!-- [[[cog include("templite.py", first="if token.", numlines=3, dedent=False) ]]] -->
 ```